 The best solution to this is to hire a team of industry experts that can help analyse and assess where your company ranks in comparison to its competitors.
 However, if your business doesn’t have the funding to hire a team, you can always rely on technology.
 Here are some of the top competitor analytical tools that will help you gain a competitive advantage:

-SpyFu is a great software that allows access to the adwords and keywords which businesses buy on Google.
+SpyFu is a great software that allows access to the Adwords and keywords which businesses buy on Google.
 This can help you learn their SEO and PPC tricks.

 Suppose you’re spending the same amount of money on PPC ads as your competitors but they’re generating more revenue.
 The most common explanation for this is that your competitors are using more profitable keywords than you are.
 That’s where SpyFu comes into the picture.
 It will help you access and download any business’s most profitable keywords.
-Utilise these keywords in your strategy to get ahead of your competitors.
+Utilize these keywords in your strategy to get ahead of your competitors.

 Sometimes, it can seem awfully difficult to get the right kind of traffic for your blog.
 And without that traffic, even the most valuable content goes to waste.